 Before I take the ferry, there’s time to explore Portoferraio, its harbour dominated by the two forts of Forte Falcone and the pink Forte Stella.
 From the central square of Piazza Cavour, I climb up the wide Scalinata Medici, 140 misshapen stone steps leading up to the forts and the Villa Dei Mulini, the home of Napoleon.
 Apparently he chose the site so he could keep an eye on the ships coming into the bay.

 Inside is his grand ballroom, study, and dressing room with the Elban flag on one wall.
 The bedroom still has the original furniture and the library contains his collection of over two thousand books.
 He made his escape when his British minder was visiting his mistress in Florence but was defeated at Waterloo and sent to Elba in the South Atlantic.
 He’d have been far better off living out his days here.

-TELL ME MORE ABOUT VISTING ELBA
+TELL ME MORE ABOUT VISTING the Island of Elba

-Visit Elba has information about the island.
+Visit Elba has information about the Island of Elba